kevinlainyc/anki/Behavior/stories.md

 %

-For the pase few years, I'v worked on Numerix OneView.
+For the past few years, I've worked on Numerix OneView.
 It is a risk management and trading platform designed for financial institutions such as banks, hedge funds, and asset managers.
 It helps these firms manage risk and optimize trading strategies across a wide range of asset classes such as derivatives, fixed income instruments.

 Our team responsible for architecture and development of the front-end.
 We used Javascript/TypeScript, React and Redux to develop and optimize GUI components.
 Apart from development, I am also responsible for mentoring interns and junior developers for out team.